onikienko/use-chrome-storage/README.md

 };
 ```

-In the same way you may use it for PopUp.
+In the same way, you may use it for PopUp.

 ### Initial Value flow